-In the Instance page, find the CVM and click Log in as shown below:
+- In the instance management page, locate the CVM you need, and click Log In.
+This is shown in the following figure:

 Modifying the local group policy of the instance

-You can also use the shortcut “Win+R” to open the Run box.
+You can also use the shortcut “Win+R” to open the Run interface.

-In the left navigation tree, select Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Security, double click Require use of specific security layer for remote (RDP) connections as shown below:
+- In the left navigation tree, select Computer Configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Security, double-click Require use of specific security layer for remote (RDP) connections

-In the “Require use of specific security layer for remote (RDP) connections” window, select Enabled, and set the Security Layer to RDP as shown below:
+- In the “Require use of specific security layer for remote (RDP) connections” window, select Enabled, and set the Security Layer to RDP

 - Click OK to complete the configuration.